 I stepped nearer to the brink—close enough to swing a foot out over open air—when I found myself caught up in icy arms and jarred within a blur of movement.
-I was inside the walls of the vampire’s cavern before comprehending the move, not-so-gently planted on a large boulder for a hard seat.
+I was inside the walls of the vampire’s cavern before comprehending the not-so-gentle maneuver that planted me on a large boulder for a hard seat.
 My abductor melted into the darkness as swiftly as he had transferred me, his hiss rising from somewhere at my back.

 “Don’t.
 Move.”
 The order alluded to consequences if challenged.

 I began where I had left off, but remained seated.
 “I won’t let you use me…”

 “You have it all wrong, pet.
 It’s not your life or his or that pathetic pack of stinking mutts that I have an ounce of interest in.”

 He refused me an answer to this question.
 I pressed for more, trying to solve the puzzle with what I knew.